Federal tax information

 - Reporting income — Sole proprietorships and partnerships

-Find out how to report your business income as a sole proprietor, partnership, or if you are involved in other unique types of business operations.
+Find out how to report your business income as a sole proprietor or partnership.

 - Voluntary Disclosures Program